 Since the Customer Communities are participating in all of the City’s distribution maintenance costs at a higher proportion, it would not be unreasonable for the City to perform the maintenance on the Customer Communities distribution systems at no additional charge above the established commodity rate.

 Since the Customer Communities need a portion of the City’s distribution system for water supply, they should only participate in a portion of the City’s distribution costs, primarily the larger transmission mains.
-Customer Communities do not need and should not participate in the cost to operate, maintain, and replace inner City’s distribution mains (i.e. water mains 8” or smaller) that are not hydraulically necessary to supply water to the Customer Communities.
+Customer Communities do not need and should not participate in the cost to operate, maintain, and replace in-City distribution mains (i.e. water mains 8” or smaller) that are not hydraulically necessary to supply water to the Customer Communities.

 Chapter 94, Section 94-63 of the City’s Utilities Ordinance does not have a provision to charge connection fees to its new water distribution customers, outside of immediate and direct costs (service line).
 It is typical in the water industry to have a connection fee that serves as a “buy in” to reimburse the utility of past costs incurred to construct a system with adequate capacity and reliability.
 Without such fees, improvements, replacements, and upgrades made to serve new developments are paid by the Customer Communities disproportionally.